Utilities, Government Regulations and Energy Investment Arbitrations

 Investment in international utilities: volatility, risk and public interest

 Utilities are undergoing dramatic changes all over the world in response to demand fluctuations, regulations and new technology.
 Rapid economic growth has sparked a soaring demand for energy in emerging economies in Latin America and Asia.
-China has surpassed most of the industrialised countries to become the world’s second-largest energy consumer after the United States.
+China has surpassed most of the industrialised countries, including the United States, to become the world’s largest energy consumer.

 Meanwhile, according to the International Energy Agency, more than two-thirds of the population in sub-Saharan Africa – 620 million people – have no electricity.
 The International Energy Agency’s executive director has described the situation as an ‘energy poverty crisis’.